nthomasCUBE/plantSUMOtar/README.md

 # plantSUMOtar

-various scripts to analyse SUMOlyation targets in plants.
+Containing various scripts to analyse SUMOlyation targets in plants.